corvus-dotnet/Corvus.JsonSchema/README.md

 # Development environment

-## Use of dotnet-t4
+## Use of dotnet-t4 and PowerShell

-This project uses [dotnet-t4](https://www.nuget.org/packages/dotnet-t4) to generate the code-behind for the t4 templates that actually emit the code for a particular template.
-If you add or update templates, you will need to run the relevant `BuildTemplates.cmd` batch file to regenerate them.
-(There is one that will regenerate all templates in the `/Solutions` folder; you can find others in the individual generator projects - more details on this can be found in the section on the Organization of the repository, below).
+This project uses [dotnet-t4](https://www.nuget.org/packages/dotnet-t4) to generate code from t4 templates for the built-in JSON types in `Corvus.Json.ExtendedTypes`.
+If you add or update templates, you will need to run the relevant `BuildTemplates.ps1` batch file to regenerate them.

 ```
 dotnet tool install --global dotnet-t4 --version 2.2.1